-Whether you’re buying a meal in a Spanish tapas bar or paying for a bus tour in the US, you may be asked if you want to pay in pounds sterling (GBP) or the local currency.
-So, which should you choose when using your card abroad?
+Whether you’re buying a meal in a Spanish tapas bar or paying for a bus tour in the US, you may be given the choice.

-But when you choose to make foreign payments in GBP, the merchant is allowed to set its own exchange rate to convert the amount you’re spending into GBP.
-It may also add extra conversion fees on top of this.
+However, it can be more expensive as a shop or restaurant is allowed to set its own exchange rate to convert the amount you’re spending.
+They may also add extra conversion fees on top of this.

-Some retailers are often given an incentive to use DCC to earn extra cash – either through a favourable exchange rate or additional conversion fees.
+Some retailers are given an incentive to use DCC to earn more.
+This may be through a favourable exchange rate or extra conversion fees.

 Research shows that in most cases you can save by opting to spend in the local currency.
-For example, choosing euros in Spain or dollars in the US.
+For example, that would mean choosing euros in Spain or dollars in the US.

-When you choose to pay in the currency of the country you’re visiting, the exchange rate will be set by Visa or Mastercard and your bank may also charge a fee to carry out the transaction.
+When you choose to pay in the currency of the region or country you’re visiting, Visa or Mastercard will set the exchange rate.
+Your bank may also charge a fee to carry out the transaction.

-The rate used by your card provider when paying in the local currency will in most cases be lower than that of the merchant or foreign bank when paying in GBP.
+The rate used by your card provider when paying in local currency will in most cases be lower than that of the merchant, or foreign bank, when paying in sterling.

-Be aware that some retailers overseas might automatically assume you want to pay in GBP unless you say otherwise, so always double check your bill before entering your PIN.
+Some retailers outside the UK might automatically assume you want to pay in pounds unless you say otherwise, so always double check the amount before paying.